-Zuko’s Field Flow feature lets you analyse how your users move through your form from field to field, and also gives you insight on why people who have tried to submit your form haven’t been successful in doing so.
+Zuko’s Field Flow feature lets you analyse how your visitors move through your form from field to field, and also gives you insight on why people who have tried to submit your form haven’t been successful in doing so.

 To get started, select a time period, form and any filters from the navigation bar.
 Then select the field you want to analyse.